-A general contractor will need to register and apply through the Montana Department of Labor and Industry as either a construction contractor or an independent contractor.
+A general contractor will need to register and apply through The Montana Department of Labor and Industry as either a construction contractor or an independent contractor.
 During both processes, there will be one form for registration and application.
 Additionally, a business license will need to be obtained for a construction or independent contractors license.
 It is important to know that additional paperwork will be needed, such as tax registration, and workers’ compensation insurance will be required to avoid a fine.
+Although Montana operates under modified comparative fault theory, and therefore liability insurance is not required, it is still helpful to acquire relevant insurance electively.
+Holding a certificate of insurance can significantly reduce risk on your part.

 Furthermore, if you are planning on performing specialty trade work (such as plumbing and electrical contractor work), you will need to go through a separate licensing and exam process, along with paying the additional associated fees.
 Check out the information below to understand all that you need to know about becoming a general contractor in Montana.